larryhastings/correlate/README.md

 It's entirely possible for a key in one round in `dataset_a` to be matched to a key from a *different* round in `dataset_b`, again like the sample of the farms and horses above.
-That's right: fuzzy keys can match keys from *different rounds!*  Computing proper fuzzy scores thus requires tracking separately how many reuses of each key we've used so far so that *key_reuse_penalty_factor* can be computed properly.
+That's right: fuzzy keys can match keys from *different rounds!*

 Where exact keys use very precise "rounds", fuzzy keys require a more dynamic approach.
 In essense, an unused key in round *N* can "survive" to rounds *N+1*.
 That's what the above example with farms and ponies is showing us; in round 0, if `"Horse/Clysedale"` in `dataset_a`